 This programme will give you the opportunity to study specific periods and regions of classical civilisation, analyse the literary significance of texts, and develop your language skills in Greek and Latin.

 Drawing on the diverse interests of our academic staff, the programme content is highly flexible, allowing you to choose a specialised path or a more interdisciplinary approach.
-We have specialists in the central areas of Greek and Latin literature and thought, Greek and Roman history, and Classical art and archaeology.
-We also take a broad view of the discipline with, for example, expertise in late antiquity, and reception history.
+The university has specialists in the central areas of Greek and Latin literature and thought, Greek and Roman history, and Classical art and archaeology.
+It also takes a broad view of the discipline with, for example, expertise in late antiquity, and reception history.

-A UK 2:1 honours degree, US GPA 3.4 or other international equivalent, in a subject related to this programme, preferably Classics, Classical Civilization, Ancient History or Classical Archaeology.
+A UK 2:1 honours degree, a minimum US 3.25 GPA or international equivalent, in a subject related to this programme, preferably Classics, Classical Civilization, Ancient History or Classical Archaeology.

 College of Arts, Humanities and Social Sciences